Vernon Vanoy: College football career

-Professional Football Career
+Professional football career

-Vanoy was drafted by New York Giants in the 3rd round (60th overall pick) of the 1969 NFL Draft.
+Vanoy was selected by New York Giants in the 3rd round (60th overall pick) of the 1969 NFL/AFL draft.

 However, instead of immediately joining the Giants, Vanoy signed with the Toronto Argonauts of the Canadian Football League.
 Vanoy played only the 1969 season with the Argonauts.

 Vanoy joined the New York Giants for the 1970 training camp but failed to make the opening game roster and was released in the final roster cut.

 In 1971, Vanoy rejoined the New York Giants and played 6 games.
 In 1972, Vanoy again participated in training camp with the Giants, but was released in August.

 After being released by the Giants, Vanoy was signed by the Green Bay Packers where he played the 1972 season.
 A career highlight for Vanoy was on October 1, 1972 when Vanoy, substituting for injured starter Mike McCoy tallied 3 sacks against the defending Super Bowl Champion Dallas Cowboys in a 16-13 victory for the Packers.

 After the 1972 season, the Packers traded Vanoy and a draft pick to the Oakland Raiders for Carleton Oats.

-Vanoy never played for the Raiders, but went on to play one game for the Houston Oilers in the 1973 NFL Season.
+Vanoy never played for the Raiders, but went on to play one game for the Houston Oilers in the 1973 NFL season.